jakubmie/jakubmie.github.io/contactjoin.md

 Successful post-doc applicants will have:
 <br>* PhD degree in computational or biological-related field
-<br>* At least one first author article.
+<br>* At least one first author article
-<br>* Although for computational positions experience with programming is not required, a strong interest in statistics and coding is needed.
+<br>* Although for computational positions experience with programming is not required, a strong interest in statistics and coding is needed
 <br>* An interest in applying for additional funding is welcome

 </div>